-As always, the new bills and changes to existing bills are shown in RED in the last section of the newsletter.
+As always, changes to existing bills are shown in RED in the last section of the newsletter.
 Sections shown in strikethrough represent items removed due to an amendment to a bill.
 Your MPOAC Legislative Update will keep you apprised of changes and amendments.